-A supervised work experience which combines critical thinking, intentional reflection with a student's major or concentration is the definitive example of a successful internship.
-Being an intern in a company or other organization which matches a student's interest is excellent preparation for entering the work force and ideal in showcasing a student's mastery in his or her discipline.
+A supervised work experience that combines critical thinking, intentional reflection with a student's major or concentration is the definitive example of a successful internship.
+Being an intern in a company or other organization that matches a student's interest is excellent preparation for entering the workforce and ideal in showcasing a student's mastery in his or her discipline.

-The Community-Engaged Learning (CEL) initiative is an aspect of the university's broad-based commitment to experiential learning.
-By integrating hands-on practice and thoughtful reflection, CEL projects enhance the university's commitments to social justice and academic rigor.
+The community-engaged learning initiative is an aspect of the university's broad-based commitment to experiential learning.
+By integrating hands-on practice and thoughtful reflection, community-engaged learning projects enhance the university's commitment to social justice and academic rigor.
 Through active engagement with local communities, we try to hold up a mirror to ourselves as we work to build an increasingly inclusive and supportive community at Brandeis.

 Research and guided inquiry involve the development of new knowledge through scholarly research methods.
 Students pursue research/inquiry under the guidance of a faculty member, either as an independent-study project or as part of a course.